 Kal Kadosh Etz Hayyim Synagogue

-In the heart of Chania old town a little lane leads to Kal Kadosh Etz Hayyim Synagogue.
-The only surviving Jewish monument on Crete, it dates back to the 14th century and was once the hub of the Jewish community in Chania.
-It stood empty after the arrest of the Jewish community in 1944, until it was restored between 1996 and 1999.
+In the heart of Chania Old Town, a little lane leads to Kal Kadosh Etz Hayyim Synagogue.
+It’s the only surviving Jewish monument on Crete and dates back to the 14th century and was once the hub of the Jewish community in Chania City.
+It stood empty after the arrest of the Jewish community in 1944 until it was restored between 1996 and 1999.
 Now the mikveh of Etz Hayyim is the only one functioning in Crete and is used when requested before a wedding.

 Firkas Fortress

-The impressive Firkas Fortress or Revellino del Porto was built to be used as a military headquarters in the 17th-century.
+The impressive Firkas Fortress or Revellino del Porto was built as a military headquarters in the 17th century.
 The solid walls have six cannon openings which once protected the harbour.
 There was also a chain which could be attached from the fortress to the lighthouse to close off the harbour.

 To this day there are still some tunnels under the fortress which used to imprison rebellious locals.